openhab/openhab-addons/bundles/org.openhab.binding.e3dc/README.md

 # E3DC Binding

 <img style="float: right;" src="doc/E3DC_logo.png">
 Integrates the Home Power Plants from E3/DC GmbH into openhab.
-The Power Plant handles all your Electrical Energy Resources like Photovoltaic Producers, Battery Storage, Wallbox Power Supply, Household consumption and even more.\
+The Power Plant handles all your Electrical Energy Resources like Photovoltaic Producers, Battery Storage, Wallbox Power Supply, Household consumption and even more.
 The binding operates via Modbus to read and write values towards the E3DC device.
-Please refer to the official Modbus documentation for more details.\
+Please refer to the official Modbus documentation for more details.
-The binding is designed the following way\
+The binding is designed the following way

-1. Create Bridge "E3DC Home Power Plant" and provide IP-Address and Port Number for the general Device Conncetion
+1. Create Bridge **E3DC Home Power Plant** and provide IP-Address and Port Number for the general Device Conncetion
 2. Add your wanted Blocks

 * if you have a Wallbox connected - add Wallbox Control Block
-* if you want Details of your attched Strings - add String Details Block
+* if you want Details of your attached Strings - add String Details Block

 With this design it's possible for you to install only the parts you are interested in.